Improving Engagement with the Indian American Community

-Multicultural audience are on a rise in the US.
-The U.S. Multicultural Media Forecast 2019 report indicates that multicultural consumers comprise almost 40% of the total population, but the multicultural media investments account for only 5.2% of total spend.
+The multicultural audience is on a rise in the US.
+The U.S. Multicultural Media Forecast 2019 report indicates that multicultural consumers comprise almost 40% of the total population, but multicultural media investments account for only 5.2% of total spending.
 In 2018, only $722 million of the total $25.9 billion was directed toward reaching the Asian American audience, as the majority of the focus was on the Hispanic and African-American diaspora.
 This probably stems from the insufficient understanding and knowledge of channels that help the marketers in the U.S. in reaching the Asian American audience.

 - The 3AF report states that 43% of all Indian Americans and 48% of 1st generation Indian Americans engage better with in-culture ads.
 In addition, the report findings state that 51% of Indian Americans prefer in-language ads to English-based ads.
 This number is higher (60%) for foreign-born Indians living in the US.
 Finally, 45% of Indian Americans indicated that they are more likely to pay attention to ads featuring people or celebrities of Indian/Asian origin.

 - From a cultural standpoint, it is important to note that India should really be seen as a Western Europe or South- East Asia that is bonded by a strong sense of National Identity.
 Therefore, while advertising to the Indian American community, there will be areas of cultural commonality and divergence.
 It is important to understand these nuances and create custom messages relevant to each cultural community.
 In order to do so, we would recommend reaching the appropriate sub-audience through the correct set of publishers and channels.